-119. As explained in section VIII (C) above, the Commission set up late in 1952 at Headquarters in New York an office for the identification and valuation of Arab refugee property, and in May 1954 it established a suboffice in Jerusalem to speed up this programme.
+119. s explained in section VIII (C) above, the Commission set up late in 1952 at Headquarters in New York an office for the identification and valuation of Arab refugee property, and in May 1954 it established a sub-office in Terusalem to speed up this programme.

 120. In July 1955, the Commission decided to accelerate the work of identification in view of its importance to the refugee problem as a whole.
 It also decided to transfer the base of operations from New York to Jerusalem to take advantage of lower costs.
 The Commission therefore instructed its Land Specialist to proceed to Jerusalem to recruit the necessary staff, and to set up and take charge of an organization designed to complete the identification project by the middle of 1957.
 121. The office set up by the Land Specialist in Jerusalem began its operations late in December 1955.
 By the end of August 1957, the bulk of the identification work was completed.
 Upon the termination of the assignment of the Land Specialist, most staff members were released, leaving only two to take care of matters outstanding and queries.

 122. As regards the work of valuation, the Land Specialist, during 1956 and 1957, made analyses of sale prices realized for rural lands in certain sub-districts and urban property in a number of towns, and devised techniques of valuation.

-This work was resumed at Headquarters in June 1959, by the Commission's office, composed of an assistant area specialist and a number of clerical help, immediately following the appointment of Mr. John Berncastle, the Commission's former Land Specialist, as its Consultant.
+This work was resumed at Headquarters in June 1959, by the Commission's office, composed of an assistant area specialist and a number of clerical help, immediately following the appointment of Mr. John Ferncastle, the Commission's former Land Specialist, as its Consultant.
 In April 1960, Mr. Frank E. Jarvis, Land Specialist, was appointed to direct the operations of this office.

-Description of the technical work on the immovable property of Arab refugees (a) Identification
+1. Description of the technical work on the immovable property of Arab refugees

+(a) Identification

-123. The essence of the identification work consists in preparing a separate record form for each parcel of land owned by Arab individuals including partnerships, companies and co-operative societies, giving its most important particulars.
+- 123. The essence of the identification work consists in preparing a separate record form for each parcel of land owned by Arab individuals including partnerships, companies and co-operative societies, giving its most important particulars.
 Somewhat similar forms of a different colour were prepared for parcels of land which were owned by religious bodies.
-Lists were also prepared of State Domain, Jewish and other parcels not owned by Arab individuals, giving their areas.

-124. Record forms have also been prepared for parcels falling under the categories mentioned below, but in each case the form makes the exact status clear:

-Parcels which were recorded as State Domain but which were subject to transfer to Arabs on (i) the payment by them of the unimproved value of the land ( badl mithl);

-(ii) Parcels which were recorded as State Domain but which had been occupied by Arabs for many years and which the Mandatory Government regarded as let to the occupiers under implied leases; Parcels which were recorded as State Domain and which were let to Arabs under long-term (iii) leases;
+Lists were also prepared of State Domain, Jewish and other parcels not owned by Arab individuals, giving their areas. - 124.
+Record forms have also been prepared for parcels falling under the categories mentioned below, but in each case the form makes the exact status clear: - (i) Parcels which were recorded as State Domain but which were subject to trans.
+In to erabs on the payment by them of the unimproved value of the land (badl_mithl); - (ii) Parcels which were recorded as State Domain but which had been occupied by Arabs for many years and which the Mandatory Government regarded as let to the occupiers under implied leases; - (tii) Parcels which were recorded as State Domain and which were let to Arabs under long-term leases; - (1v) Parcels which were owned by non-Arabs but which were let to Arabs on long-term leases. - 125.
+The identification was extended to embrace the areas of "no man's land" in the Jerusalem-Ramle area and the "demilitarized zones" in the northern region.
+The border villages, that is, those whose lands were cut by the armistic lines, presented a special problem.
+Where the Land (Settlement of Title) Ordinance had been applied to a village, it was possible to draw the armistice line approximately.